v-pbartley/openhack-mc4h/docs/iomt.md

 ---
 # Microsoft Cloud for Healthcare OpenHack

+This section of the OpenHack is designed to be more self guided than earlier sections.
+It will take a little more time to accomplish each task and there will often be more than one way to be successful.
+Take time to explore the tools and make the challenges your own!

 ## IoMT Introduction
 The Internet of Medical Things (IoMT) represents the advent of wireless connectivity for medical as well as consumer-grade devices in the healthcare space.
 IoMT devices range from clinical vital signs monitors to popular consumer products, and the increase in their use, both in clinical and non-clinical settings, has led to a staggering increase in the amount of health data collected year over year.
 It has become an HLS industry imperative to utilize IoMT data to its fullest potential.